 Then five years later, the Steinway book came out, with the photo on the cover.
 Living in New York at the time, I was invited to the book party at Steinway Hall.
 And so it was that finally, on the evening of this party, after years of sneaking into Steinway Hall to play Ds, I walked into the rotunda one more time.
 This time Henry Z. himself was standing there.
 He lit up when I came in and said, “Oh, David, so glad you could come.”

-I saw Henry Z one more time, in the fall of 2006.
+I saw Henry Z again in the fall of 2006.
 He graciously took me and a friend on a tour of Steinway Hall and shared its wonders as if for the first time rather than the millionth time.
 On the wall there is a Steinway family tree.
-It starts at left with one family and as time marches on into the 1970s, you can see that there are many descendents.
-I ran my finger down the long list of descendants as of 1972 when he sold Steinway to CBS and said, "My.
-This must be why you had to sell to CBS."
-Henry chuckled and said, "In a nutshell."
+It starts at left in the mid 1800s with one family, and as time marches on into the 1970s, you can see that there are many descendents.
+I ran my finger down the long list of descendants at the peak, around 1972 when he sold Steinway to CBS and said, “My.
+This must be why you had to sell to CBS.”
+Henry Z chuckled.
+“In a nutshell.”

 A few months after the poster came out, Steinway invited me to their suite at the NAMM show in Anaheim, not far from my home at the time in the Hollywood hills.
 The annual National Association of Music Merchants convention is a huge, cacophonous affair; it was a good thing that Steinway had a suite away from it all.
 There, semi-reclining on the couch, was David Rubin, holding court.
 I had not thought of him as a generous or terribly friendly man, judging from previous encounters.
 In 1973 I had rented a D from him for friend Roman Markowicz’s senior recital at Manhattan School of Music; on that occasion he came off as rather condescending.
 Then a couple of years later I snuck into the Dress Circle at Carnegie Hall to hear Horowitz rehearse (I know three others who did the same thing!).
 From under the Dress Circle overhang, I heard a familiar booming voice.
 David Rubin!
 Volodya had complained about the sound, and David Rubin intoned, “Have them move the curtains in one foot.”
 Oh God, Volodya, I thought, please don’t fall for this; you’re all recovered, right?
 The curtains budged.
 Volodya played a little, then stopped.
 “I can’t hear any difference,” he said.
 Thank you, Volodya.